madhavc21/SHL_SearchEngine/API_endpoint/APIDocumentation.md

 3. Save the `fastapi_endpoint.py` file in your project directory.

-4. Create a JSON file named `shl_solutions.json` in the same directory with your SHL assessment data.
+4. Ensure the JSON file named `shl_solutions.json` in the same directory as the endpoint.
+This is file is created using scraper.py, and contains the scraper, structured database of SHL product catalogue.
 The file should have the following structure:

 ```json
 {